 We currently use multiple professional investment managers to manage our portfolio.
-Certain short-term investments and other strategic investments are managed internally.
+A small portion of the investment portfolio is managed internally.

-Additional information relating to our investment portfolio is included under Item 7A, "Quantitative and Qualitative Disclosures about Market Risk" and Note 2, "Investments" in the Notes to Consolidated Financial Statements.
+Additional information relating to our investment portfolio is included under Item 7A, "Quantitative and Qualitative Disclosures about Market Risk", and Note 2, "Investments", in the Notes to Consolidated Financial Statements.